techathena/techathena.github.io/_posts/2021-2-28-Hypervisor.md

 There are some hypervisors like linux KVM which acts like a kernel module and turn the os into a hypervisor.

+## Hypervisor and virtualisation
+virtualisation in loose terms means to run an OS virtually in an operating system whereas hypervisor also offers the oppurtunity of installing virtual machines on a machine without installing a host operating systems in case of baremetal hypervisors